KATH-LD

-KATH-LD, virtual channel 2 (UHF digital channel 35), is a low-powered NBC-affiliated television station licensed to both Juneau and Douglas, Alaska, United States.
-The station is owned by Gray Television.
-KATH-LD's transmitter is located in downtown Juneau.
+KATH-LD (channel 2) is a low-power television station licensed to both Juneau and Douglas, Alaska, United States, affiliated with NBC.
+The station is owned by Gray Media and maintains a transmitter in downtown Juneau.

-KSCT-LP (virtual channel 2, VHF digital channel 5) in Sitka is a translator of KATH-LD, broadcasting from a transmitter in downtown Sitka.
+KSCT-LD (channel 5) in Sitka is a translator of KATH-LD, broadcasting from a transmitter in downtown Sitka.
 Programming is identical to KATH-LD with both stations being fed from the studios of sister station KTUU-TV (channel 2) in Anchorage.
+KSCT-LD additionally carries CBS and MyNetworkTV programming on subchannels.

-On cable, KATH-LD is carried on GCI in Juneau on channel 15, on Dish Network throughout Southeast Alaska on channel 5/9380, and on DirecTV throughout Southeast Alaska on channel 4.
+On cable, KATH-LD is carried on GCI in Juneau on channel 15, on Dish Network throughout Southeast Alaska on channels 5 and 9380, and DirecTV throughout Southeast Alaska on channel 4.
 KATH-LD's high definition feed is also available on GCI's basic service on digital channel 652 in Juneau, Sitka, Ketchikan, Petersburg and Wrangell.
 KATH-LD's standard-definition signal is also on GCI cable in Petersburg, Wrangell and Angoon.
 Daily Alaska news is provided through a partnership with KTUU-TV.